 Nothing ruins a boxing session faster than the wrong pre-workout meal.
 Too much food and you feel sick.
 Too little and you gas out in round two.
-Wrong timing and you're sluggish when you should be sharp.
+Wrong timing and you are sluggish when you should be sharp.

 Getting your pre-workout nutrition right means better energy, improved performance, and faster progress.
-Here's how to do it.
+Here is how to do it.

 Why Pre-Workout Nutrition Matters

 When you train, your body uses glycogen (stored carbohydrates) for energy.
-If those stores are low, you'll:
+If those stores are low, you will:

 - Fatigue faster